 I wanted to have a yellow edible tea cup like the one Willy Wonka takes a bite out of and found two tea cup and saucer candy molds on Amazon.com.
 I used the cup from one and the saucer from the other (which looked more flower-like).
 I poured the yellow candy metls into the mold and swished it all around so it just coated the mold and put that in the freezer.
 I then put one more layer on just to make it really solid.

 I put everlasting gobstoppers inside the cups, wrapped them in cellophane and tied them with a tag that said "You can even eat the dishes".
 To make the gobstoppers, I dipped mini marshmallows into red, green, blue, and yellow candy melts.
 After they were set I took a plain mini marshmallow and attached 6 of the coated ones to it with a dab of melted chocolate.
+I had wanted to stuff the cups with a little edible grass like you find at Easter too, but sadly couldn't find any in July.
 Hope you have fun making your own!